 He now thinks back and considers that his disease would have been caught very early, perhaps even before starting, if he had pushed to get tested.
 Later in his 30s, he dealt with thyroid issues.
 “It made me realize you have to be a huge advocate for yourself,” he says.

 When cancer hit in his 40s, the earlier experiences helped him make up his own mind.
 He decided to go through the demanding HIPEC surgery.
-It was only through the HIPEC he learned of a lesion on his liver – too small to be seen on CT-scan.

 Within a day and a half after his surgery, Darin walked 17 laps around the hospital to complete a full mile.
 “I was really set on one mile even if I had to shuffle!” he recalls.